 Google loves websites where everything appears to be in order (orange sherbet anyone?).
 No broken links, no weird redirects and images that still work.
 In which case, carry out an SEO audit of your content to see which web pages need fixing.

 You should also look at your analytics to discover the popular blog posts that are still attracting traffic.
-Is there anything you could add to further boost the ranking of each piece of content?
+Is there anything you could add to boost the ranking of each piece of content?
 Could you add more images?
 More relevant keywords?
 Check out Moz as a great starting point.

 Write for other blogs and leave valuable comments

 One final trick to mention is guest blogging.
 Pitch yourself and your writing talents to high traffic blogs that are relevant to your creative field, and you might find you remind former web visitors that you exist.
-It's all about building your brand and reminding people that you exist and are doing great things.
+It's all about building your brand and telling people that you exist and are doing great things.

-Haven’t built your own website yet?
+Haven’t built your website yet?
 It’s super-easy with Squarespace.
 Remember to use the CREATIVEBOOM code, and you'll get a 10% discount.
 In the meantime, stay tuned for further tips next week!